 Current Representation of Women on Boards

 New director appointments paint a promising picture.
 Of the seats filled last year on Fortune 500 boards, almost 41% went to women, a doubling of the percentage over the past decade (Heidrick & Struggles 2021).
-Similarly, women comprise 43% of the incoming class of directors for S&P 500 companies, compared to 47% last year.
-Among boards’ recruiting priorities, the recruitment of women fell from 3rd place last year to 10th this year.
-Thus, the overall representation of women on S&P 500 boards remains stubbornly low (Spencer Stuart 2021).
+Similarly, women comprise 46% of the incoming class of directors for S&P 500 companies, compared to 43% last year (Spencer Stuart 2022).

 Senior Women Lawyers: An Untapped Vein of Board Talent

 Senior women lawyers constitute a rich, largely untapped vein of board talent.
 The share of women executives serving as general counsels at S&P 500 companies nearly doubled in the past decade (12.8% in 2007 to 23.8% in 2017) (Pew 2018).
 And in 2018, women held the top GC role in 28% of Fortune 500 companies.

 Meanwhile, the roles and responsibilities of the chief legal officer have continued to expand.
 In an ACC survey of over 900 CLOs from around the world, 53% of CLOs indicated that they have a reporting line to their organization’s board of directors.
 Furthermore, 78% of Fortune 500 CLOs report directly to the CEO (ACC 2021).